paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 #### References in Text
 The amendment made by section 150(a) of the Foreign Relations Authorization Act, Fiscal Years 1986 and 1987, referred to in subsec. (b), is the amendment made by section 150(a) of Pub.
 L. 99–93, title I, Aug.
 16, 1985, 99 Stat.
 427, to sections 2 and 11 of the Inspector General Act of 1978.
 See note below.

 The Inspector General Act of 1978, referred to in subsec. (b), is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section is comprised of section 413 of Pub.
 L. 99–399, as amended.
 Subsec. (e), formerly subsec. (a)(5), of section 413 amended [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees.
 A former subsec. (a)(6) of section 413, which amended [section 3929 of this title](./chapter-052-foreign-service.md#section-3929), was repealed by Pub.
 L. 99–529, title IV, § 405, Oct.
 24, 1986, 100 Stat.
 3020.
 Another subsec. (c) of section 413 amended [section 3929a of this title](./chapter-052-foreign-service.md#section-3929a).